 - In a small pot, heat the olive oil over medium heat.
 Add the minced shallot or onion and sauté until softened, about 5 minutes.
 Stir in the tomato paste and combine well.

-- Add the salt, rice and broth and stir to combine.
+- Add the salt, rice and broth or water and stir to combine.
 Drop in the garlic cloves.

 - Bring the rice to a boil, turn the heat down to a gentle simmer, cover and cook until the rice has absorbed the liquid, approximately 18 to 20 minutes.